 Physical therapists evaluate, maintain, and improve the function of a wide range of body systems, including the musculoskeletal, neuromuscular, cardiovascular, and respiratory systems.
 As a physical therapist, you’ll help your patients achieve realistic goals by improving joint function, building muscle strength, enhancing coordination, boosting endurance, regaining motor skills, and relieving or managing pain.
 You’ll care for patients directly, work in partnership with family members and support staff, and consult and collaborate with other health care professionals.

-Based on data updated in September 2010, PayScale Inc. reports that salaries for physical therapists with a Doctor of Physical Therapy degree range from $54,000 (title: Physical Therapist) to $93,000 (title: Clinical Director, Physical Therapy.)
+Based on data updated in September 2010, PayScale Inc. reports that salaries for physical therapists with a Doctor of Physical Therapy degree range from $54,000 (title: Physical Therapist) to $101,000 (title: Lead Physical Therapist.)